jobrunr/website/content/en/documentation/configuration/quarkus/_index.md

     parent: 'configuration'
     weight: 20
 ---
+Integration with Quarkus cannot be easier using the `quarkus-jobrunr` extension!
+There is even a complete example project available at [https://github.com/jobrunr/example-quarkus]

 ## Add the dependency to the extension
 As the Quarkus Extension is available in Maven Central, all you need to do is add this dependency:
 ### Maven